benson00077/react-blog-practice/README.md

     "license": "ISC"
     }
   ```
-  - run by `node app` in command line
+  - run by `node app` in command line, with GraphQL plaground, a chrome extension

 - Dependencies: setting by `npm i -S [dependency...1] [...2] [...3] `
   - apollo-server-koa
   - graphql-tools
   - koa
   - moment
+  - bluebird: handle promises in different way

 - In app.js → BUT what's under the hood ?
   - Set Apollo Server